actor-framework/read-the-docs/Error.rst

       request_timeout,
       /// Indicates that requested group module does not exist. no_such_group_module,
-      /// Unpublishing or connecting failed because
-      /// requested actor is not bound to given port. no_actor_published_at_port,
+      /// Unpublishing or connecting failed: no actor bound to given port. no_actor_published_at_port,
       /// Connecting failed because a remote actor had an unexpected interface. unexpected_actor_messaging_interface,